krzysztofbukowski/githubtrends-fe/README.md

 ### Setup

-After cloning the repository and successful NodeJS installation you need to install app's dependencies.
+After cloning the repository and successful NodeJS installation you need to install the app's dependencies.
 In the project path run:

     $ npm install